fuel-infrastructure/fuel-sequencer/readme.md

 ### E2E tests

-You will need a Sequencer image, Ethereum image, and the FuelStreamX images:
+You will need a Sequencer image and Ethereum deployment image:

+> Ensure .env file is set up before running this!

 ```bash
 make build-all-docker-images